How to block unwanted robocalls and spam calls - NewsBreak

 - Just because the Caller ID shows a “local number” doesn’t mean it’s actually from your area.

-- If the caller asks you to hit a button to stop getting calls, hang up.
+- If the call asks you to hit a button to stop getting calls, hang up.

 - Don’t respond to any questions, especially those that can be answered with “Yes”.